igaster/laravel-theme/README.md

 ## Important Note:

 Laravel is compiling your views every-time you make an edit.
-A compiled view will not recompile if you switch to another theme unless you make any edit to your view.
+A compiled view will not recompile unless you make any edit to your view.
 Keep this in mind while you are developing themes...